metagenomics/metagenomics-tk/docs/modules/binning.md

 ### Output

-The output is the same as for multi sample short read data.
+The output is the same as for multi-sample short read data.